zubuxx/simple-calculator/README.md

 ## Contact

-For any questions or concerns about the Swing Calculator Application, please open an issue in the repository or contact me by email: krownicki1@gmail.com
+For any questions or concerns about the calculator, please contact me by email: krownicki1@gmail.com